TathagataNath/Pandas/README.md

-# Pandas
-This respiratory contains all the codes relatedto pandas
+This respiratory contains all the codes related to pandas